KNOTT’S BERRY FARM

 Ride Rehabs - The following information is not guaranteed to be 100% accurate.

-Nothing is known at this point in time...
+Nothing is known to have a scheduled closure at this time...

 (11/7/14) Knott’s will hold their annual Knott’s Merry Farm event to celebration the Christmas season from Nov.
 22 through to Jan.
 4, 2015.
 There will be a brand new ice show this year called “Merry Christmas, Snoopy!”
 “The holiday event includes park-wide lavish decorations, Santa, Snoopy, live entertainment, festive food, and a shopping wonderland filled with local artisans.”